Doink the Clown found fame in early 1990s WWE, but there was, unfortunately, trouble along the way for Matt Borne, the man behind the paint.

 Josh was a family-friendly character for WCW, a lumberjack, and outdoorsman who danced with bears and debuted in the promotion as a friend of mid-carder Tommy “Wildfire” Rich.

 One of Borne’s signature moves was a “log-roll” where he would repeatedly stomp on the abdomen of his opponent as if he were trying to maintain his balance on top of a piece of lumber floating down a river.

 He again found success as a tag team, winning the United States tag titles with Ron Simmons and claiming his only “world” title as part of the WCW six-man tag champions with Dustin Rhodes and Tom Zenk.

 The Birth of Doink the Clown

-From WCW, he returned to the WWF — this time as Doink the Clown.
-This gimmick is what Borne is most known for, as his ‘evil clown’ gimmick is still fondly remembered today.
+From WCW, Matt Borne returned to the WWF — this time as Doink the Clown.
+This gimmick is what Borne is most known for, as his ‘evil clown’ persona is still fondly remembered today.

 In 1993, when every mid-card wrestler in the WWF had some sort of oddball gimmick (remember Duke “the Dumpster” Droese?), Borne’s portrayal of Doink is the one that most people remember.

 He feuded with Mr. Perfect and Bryan “Crush” Adams on TV, but what most people remember is Doink pranking other wrestlers during their matches.
 Borne worked the gimmick as both a heel and babyface and during the difficult time in the early 1990s WWE, Borne was a qualified success.